nihalberktas/TFP-data/README.md

 Using those distance all pair shortest path distances are found.

-As the all pair shortest path distance matrix is so big for github, the edge distances are given in the last column of dblpNoOfPubAndDistance58.txt file.
+As the all pair shortest path distance matrix is too big for github, the edge distances are given in the last column of dblpNoOfPubAndDistance58.txt file.
 The order of columns in this file as follows:

 Node(i) - Name(i) - Node(j) - Name(j) - NoOfPub(i) - NoOfPub(j) - NoOfCommonPubOf(i)and(j) - EdgeDistance(c_{ij})